aolin480/gnarly-frontend-sorter/readme.txt

 * WordPress 3.9 or greater
 * PHP version 5.2.4 or greater
 * MySQL version 5.0 or greater

+== Screenshots ==

+1. Screenshots to come!

+== Frequently Asked Questions ==

+= I installed the plugin, I don't know what to do. =

+Please follow the instructions in the readme.txt file in order to set up the plugin correctly.
+Everyone's themes are different, and I am currently working on a better solution to specify the parent and child elements

+== Upgrade Notice ==

+* No Upgrade Notices at this time.
+Initial Release

 == Changelog ==